Best Screen Protectors for Galaxy S7

 What are the best screen protectors for the GS7?

-The Samsung Galaxy S7 is one of the best phones out right now.
-With its beautiful glass curves, you'll want to try and protect the screen from scuffs and scratches.
+The Samsung Galaxy S7 is still of the best phones you can buy, and with the Galaxy S8 and upcoming Note 8 stealing everyone's attention, you should be able to pick up an S7 for a pretty great deal.
+With its beautiful glass screen, you'll want to try and protect it from scuffs and scratches.

-After many months of waiting for a decent tempered glass screen protection for the S7's curved screen, we've finally found one we're able to recommend.
-We've also included some decent options for film screen protectors — not as tough as the tempered glass, but still providing good protection for your screen.
+We've included some decent options for film screen protectors — not as tough as the tempered glass, but still providing good protection for your screen.

 - amFilm Galaxy S7 Screen Protector Glass

-- Yootech Curved Edge to Edge Screen Protector 3-Pack
+- OtterBox Alpha Glass Screen Protector

 - Maxboost Liquid Skin Samsung Galaxy S7 Screen Protector